dita-ot/dita-ot/README.markdown

 Distribution
 ------------

-1. In the root directory, compile the Java code:
+1. In the root directory, run `ant` to compile the Java code and install plugins:

-        ant jar jar.plug-ins
+        ant

 2. Add these files and directories to the `CLASSPATH` environment variable:
    * `src/main/`